Lester S. Willson

-Brevet Brigadier General Lester Sebastion Willson, (June 16, 1839 – January 26, 1919), was a U.S. Civil War officer in the Union Army, Assistant Quartermaster General of New York, and a Montana merchant and politician in Bozeman, Montana.
+Lester Sebastion Willson, (June 16, 1839 – January 26, 1919), was a U.S. Civil War officer in the Union Army, Assistant Quartermaster General of New York, and a Montana merchant and politician in Bozeman, Montana.
 He was married at Albany, New York, on March 2, 1869, to Miss Emma D. Weeks, a native of Vermont.
 He died in Bozeman, Montana, on January 26, 1919.

 Early years

 Lester Willson was born in Canton, New York, on June 16, 1839, the son of Ambrose and Julia Willson.
 He was one of seven children and had at least two brothers, Davis and George.
 His brother Davis would play a prominent role in Lester's later career as a businessman in Montana.
 He attended public schools in Canton and graduated from a prominent Academy before working as a clerk for two years and then volunteering for the Union Army in 1861.

 Civil War experiences

 Willson enlisted in Company A, Sixtieth New York Volunteers, August, 1861, was enrolled second sergeant September 9, 1861, a lieutenant October 3, 1862, first lieutenant and adjutant November 17, 1862.
 He was offered a captaincy on the same day the adjutant's commission was received, but declined.
 He was made captain August 2, 1864, lieutenant-colonel October 1, 1864, and colonel May 17, 1865.
 Willson left the regiment July 17, 1865, as a colonel.
 On March 12, 1867, he was brevetted brigadier-general of volunteers "for gallant and meritorious services under General Sherman, resulting in the fall of Atlanta, Georgia."